White Death (video game)

-White Death is a 1989 video game published by Command Simulations.
+White Death is a turn-based strategy video game published in 1989 for the Amiga by Command Simulations.
+An MS-DOS version was released in 1990.

 Gameplay

 White Death is a computer game adaption of Frank Chadwick's White Death board game, covering the Battle of Velikiye Luki during World War 2.

 Reception

 Wyatt Lee reviewed the game for Computer Gaming World, and stated that "For those who desire the detail of a boardgame where the computer both performs the bookkeeping functions and provides a built-in opponent, White Death is an extremely viable choice."